Zero-Waiting Load Balancing with Heterogeneous Servers in Heavy Traffic: Model and Main Results

-\begin{assumption}[Conditions on \(N\) in Super-Haffin-Whitt regime] Assume $\alpha \in [\tfrac{1}{2}, 1)$, $r > 0 $, and $b \geq 2$.
-We further assume that the system size \( N \) satisfies \end{assumption} Next, we formalized the discussion above and proved the asymptotic zero waiting results.
+\begin{assumption}[Conditions on \(N\) in Super-Haffin-Whitt regime] Assume $\alpha \in [\tfrac{1}{2}, 1)$ and $b \geq 5$. {For any $r \in Z^{+},$} we assume that the system size $N$ satisfies \end{assumption} Next, we formalize the discussion above and proved the asymptotic zero waiting results.
 Let $\mathcal W$ denote the event that an incoming job is routed to a busy server, and $p_{\mathcal W}$ denote the probability of this event at steady-state.
 Let $\mathcal B$ denote the event that an incoming job is blocked (discarded) and $p_{\mathcal B}$ denote the probability of this event at steady-state. {Note the ${\mathcal B}\subseteq {\mathcal W}$ because an incoming job is blocked when being routed to a busy server with $b$ jobs.} Furthermore, let $W$ denote the waiting time of the jobs that are not blocked at steady-state.
-Denote two important parameters $k_{sub}=\frac{16(b-1)\mu_{N_2}}{\epsilon^2}$ and $k_{super} = \frac{24r(b-1)\mu_1}{\epsilon}$ that capture the server heterogeneity. \begin{theorem} Assume the service rates $\{\mu_n\}$ satisfy Assumptions~\ref{assumption: sub} and~\ref{assumption: super}.
+We denote two important parameters that capture server heterogeneity:

+which correspond to the sub-Halfin--Whitt and super-Halfin--Whitt regimes, respectively. \begin{theorem} Assume the service rates $\{\mu_n\}$ satisfy Assumptions~\ref{assumption: sub} and~\ref{assumption: super}.
 Then under the JFSQ policy, the waiting time and probability at steady-state have the following performance bounds: \begin{itemize}[leftmargin=*] \item[1)] {Sub-Halfin-Whitt regime:} we have

 \item[2)] {Super-Halfin-Whitt regime:} we have